open-education-hub/operating-systems/content/chapters/app-interact/lab/content/arena.md

 curl: (6) Could not resolve host: google.com
 ```

-In this task we want to fix this problem.
+In this task, we want to fix this problem.
 To do this, we must first understand how the networking for the virtual machines is done.

 First, there is the concept of a `network`, which you saw in the previous section.